TazkiyaTech/quran-sdk/README.md

 Now that the Qur'an database is setup for your application, you can call any of the public getter methods of the `QuranDatabase` class to access information in the Qur'an database.
 These methods are as follows:

-* `QuranDatabase.getSurahName(Context context, int surahNumber)` – returns the name of the specified Surah.
+* `QuranDatabase.getSurahName(int surahNumber)` – returns the name of the specified Surah.
-* `QuranDatabase.getSurahNames(Context context)` – return the names of all of the Surahs in the Qur'an.
+* `QuranDatabase.getSurahNames()` – return the names of all of the Surahs in the Qur'an.
-* `QuranDatabase.getAyahsInSurah(Context context, int surahNumber)` – return all of the ayahs of the specified Surah.
+* `QuranDatabase.getAyahsInSurah(int surahNumber)` – return all of the ayahs of the specified Surah.
-* `QuranDatabase.getAyah(Context context, int surahNumber, int ayahNumber)` – returns the text of the specified Ayah.
+* `QuranDatabase.getAyah(int surahNumber, int ayahNumber)` – returns the text of the specified Ayah.

 We advise calling all of the above methods (especially the `QuranDatabase.openDatabase(Context)` method) in a background thread since the methods are accessing file storage.